William-Daniels1995/heartbeat/README.md

   - **Default**: 3000 (if unspecified)

 - **NODE_ENV**
-  Specifies the port on which the application will run.
+  Specifies the environment the project is running.
   - **Example**: `production`
   - **Default**: development (if unspecified)